If you have questions about financial aid at Elmhurst University, you’ve come to the right place.

 Here are answers to some of the questions we hear most often.
 Still have questions?
 Contact the Office of Student Financial Services.

 If you’re applying for need-based aid, you’ll need to submit the FAFSA (Free Application for Federal Student Aid) anytime after October 1 for the following academic year.
-Elmhurst College’s FAFSA code is 001676.
+Elmhurst University’s FAFSA code is 001676.
 If you’re only interested in merit-based scholarships, you’ll be automatically considered based on your admission application.

 Yes!
 Our online Net Price Calculator will estimate how much aid you’ll qualify for.
 Remember that it’s only an estimate.
 The official award notice will be based on the information submitted on the FAFSA.